Projects per year

 Biography

 Hilary Charlesworth was educated at the University of Melbourne and Harvard Law School.
-She is, from 2016, a Melbourne Laureate Professor at Melbourne Law School and Distinguished Professor and Director of the Centre for International Governance and Justice in the Regulatory Institutions Network at the Australian National University.
+She currently holds an appointment as Harrison Moore Professor and Melbourne Laureate Professor at the University of Melbourne Law School.
+She was Distinguished Professor and Director of the Centre for International Governance and Justice at the School of Regulation and Governance (RegNet) at the Australian National University and is now Honorary Professor at RegNet.
 She has held visiting appointments at United States and European universities.
 She held an ARC Federation Fellowship from 2005-2010 and an ARC Laureate Fellowship (2010-2015).

 Research interests

-I am intererested in the theory and practice of international law; and the development of human rights law, both at the international and the national levels.
-I have worked on many RegNet research projects, including 'Peacebuilding Compared', 'Building Justice and Democracy after Conflict', 'Rights, Ritualism and Regulation' and 'The UN Security Council and the Rule of Law'.
-I am now working on a history of Australia's engagement with the International Court of Justice, and a project on 'The Art of International Law'.
+Hilary is intererested in the theory and practice of international law; and the development of human rights law, both at the international and the national levels.
+She has worked on many RegNet research projects, including 'Peacebuilding Compared', 'Building Justice and Democracy after Conflict', 'Rights, Ritualism and Regulation' and 'The UN Security Council and the Rule of Law'.
+Hilary is now working on a history of Australia's engagement with the International Court of Justice, and a project on 'The Art of International Law'.

 Current student projects